n-otake-ow/chatgpt-app/README.md

 # chatgpt-app

+**This is a repository I created as a hobby project.
+I cannot take responsibility for any issues caused by the applications created from this repository.**

 This project contains the infrastructure code in `terraform/` directory and the application code in `app/` directory.

 ## Terraform